Fauch922/osm-night/README.md

 2. Open `configure.py` in a text editor.
 3. Make sure the "importer" option matches the program you used to import your data (either "imposm" or "osm2pgsql").
-4. Optionally change the name of your project from the default, 'OSM Bright'.
+4. Optionally change the name of your project from the default, 'OSM Night'.
 5. Adjust, if needed, the path to point to your MapBox project folder.
 6. Make any adjustments to the PostgreSQL connection settings.
 Your database may be set up so that you require a password or different user name.